abolfazlfendereski/MusicPlayer_flutter/README.md

 # music_player

-musicplayer
+musicplayer,
-made with flutter and dart
+made with flutter and dart,
-background play
+background play ,
-justaudio
+justaudio,
-Play Online music
+Play Online music,
-the beautiful Design
+the beautiful Design,
-use material in this Project
+use material in this Project,

-## Getting Started
+## Features

 This project is a starting point for a Flutter application.